Esri/cityengine-sdk/README.md

 * stlenc: demonstrates how to write a custom encoder, in this case for the STL geometry format.
 * stldec: demonstrates how to write a custom decoder for the STL geometry format.

-External Use Cases:
+Related external Apps and Examples:
-* [Palladio](https://github.com/esri/palladio): a CityEngine plugin for SideFX Houdini
+* [Palladio](https://github.com/esri/palladio): CityEngine plugin for SideFX Houdini
+* [Serlio](https://github.com/esri/serlio): CityEngine plugin for Autodesk Maya

 ## General Software Requirements